OvJafri/JAX-EP/README.md

 ## About JAX-EP

-This README communicates critical structural, mathematical, and execution information about the JAX-EP project.
+This README communicates structural, mathematical, and execution information about the JAX-EP project.
 It serves as the primary technical documentation for repository visitors and contributors.

 The repository is organized into four interconnected core components: